AlexLiuSheng/FooyoTestSDK/README.md

 Only `Hotspots` of `Non-linear Trails` will have `levelTwoId`.
 Their `levelOneId` is the `Non-linear Trail` Id.

 ### Initialize
-add follow code into your own `Application`
+add following code into your own `Application`

 ```
         FooyoSDK.init(Context application,boolean isDebug);